fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 We choose the MIT license for our projects becuase is open source friendly and bussiness friendly.

-It allows us to use our code for comercial purposes but is also very permessive so other people can also take advantage of what we build.
+It allows us to use our code for comercial purposes but it's also very permissive so other people can also take advantage of what we build.